Edwardian Reformation

-The Edwardian Reformation refers to the period of Protestantization of religious life and establishment in England, Wales and the Irish Pale during the regency and reign of Edward VI (r.
-1547–1553).
+The Edwardian Reformation refers to the English Reformation during the reign of Edward VI.
+Edward and his regents maintained the Church of England's separation from the Catholic Church begun by his father, Henry VIII.
+They also moved beyond the Henrician Reformation by officially imposing Protestant doctrine in England, Wales and the Irish Pale.

 Regency council

 When Henry VIII died in 1547, his nine-year-old son, Edward VI, inherited the throne.
 Because Edward was given a Protestant humanist education, Protestants held high expectations and hoped he would be like Josiah, the biblical king of Judah who destroyed the altars and images of Baal.
 (Note: Marshall (2017) lists among Edward's tutors the reformers John Cheke, Richard Cox and Roger Ascham.)
 During the seven years of Edward's reign, a Protestant establishment would gradually implement religious changes that were "designed to destroy one Church and build another, in a religious revolution of ruthless thoroughness".

 Initially, however, Edward was of little account politically.
 Real power was in the hands of the regency council, which elected Edward Seymour, 1st Duke of Somerset, to be Lord Protector.
 The Protestant Somerset pursued reform hesitantly at first, partly because his powers were not unchallenged.
 The Six Articles remained the law of the land, and a proclamation was issued on 24 May reassuring the people against any "innovations and changes in religion".

-Nevertheless, Seymour and Cranmer did plan to further the reformation of religion.
+Nevertheless, Seymour and Cranmer, the Archbishop of Canterbury did plan to further the reformation of religion.
 In July, a Book of Homilies was published, from which all clergy were to preach on Sundays.
 The homilies were explicitly Protestant in their content, condemning relics, images, rosary beads, holy water, palms, and other "papistical superstitions".
 It also directly contradicted the King's Book by teaching "we be justified by faith only, freely, and without works".
-Despite objections from Gardiner, who questioned the legality of bypassing both Parliament and Convocation, justification by faith had been made a central teaching of the English Church.
+Despite objections from Gardiner, the Bishop of Winchester, who questioned the legality of bypassing both Parliament and Convocation, justification by faith had been made a central teaching of the English Church.